mofosyne/arduino-gameboy-printer-emulator/README.md

 * Pinout Ref: http://www.hardwarebook.info/Game_Boy_Link

-## Arduino Nano And Gameboy Color
+## Pinout Diagram

-Thanks to West McGowan (twitter: @imwestm) who was able to replicate this project and helpfully submitted a handy picture of how to wire this project up.
+Thanks to West McGowan (twitter: @imwestm) who was able to replicate this project on his Arduino Nano plus Gameboy Color and helpfully submitted a handy picture of how to wire this project up.

 ![](GBP_Emu_Micro_pinout_West_McGowan.webp)